-In Japan there are more than 25 Portuguese-speaking congregations (or groups).
-Japan's total data for 2017 are about 214,000 evangelizers, 3059 congregations and about 1 Jehovah's Witness for every 591 inhabitants.
-There are other congregations in several languages such as Spanish, Chinese, Korean, Tagalog and English.
+In Japan there are more than 25 English-speaking congregations (or groups).
+Japan's total figures for 2017 are about 214,000 evangelizers, 3059 congregations, and about 1 Jehovah's Witness for every 591 inhabitants.
+There are other congregations in different languages such as Spanish, Chinese, Korean, Tagalog and English.

 Before I traveled to Japan, the brothers in Brazil came to say stereotypes to me, asking if the brothers were not cold, or did not work all the time and did not have time for me to pay attention.
 If you think so, you are totally unaware of Japanese culture and hospitality.

-They also forgot that 1 in 5 Jehovah's Witnesses in Japan are regular pioneers and spend more than 70 hours in preaching.
-Something impossible for those who work more than 12 hours a day.
-The Japanese do not work much, they are just dedicated to work and sometimes pressured to work overtime (mainly in factories).
+They also forgot that 1 in 5 Jehovah's Witnesses in Japan are regular pioneers and dedicate more than 70 hours to preaching.
+Something impossible for someone who works more than 12 hours a day.
+The Japanese do not work hard, they are just dedicated to their work and sometimes pressured to work overtime (especially in factories).